stanleystrawbridge/stanleystrawbridge.github.io/join.md

 ## Research Areas

-We develop and deploy **quantitative, computational, and imaging approaches** to understand early human development and when it goes wrong.
+We develop and deploy quantitative, computational, and imaging approaches to understand early human development, when it goes wrong, and why.
 This includes, but is not limited to:

 - **Cell-population dynamics** – lineage allocation & pattern formation
 - **Morphogen gradients** – imaging + modelling in dense tissues
-- **Aneuploidy** – consequences for lineage potential
+- **Aneuploidy** – consequences for lineage potential and mosacism
 - **Open-source tools** – algorithms for image- and omics-data

 Have another idea?
 Let’s talk!